project-koku/koku/docs/devtools.md

 - https://trino.io/blog/2020/10/20/intro-to-hive-connector.html#trino-runtime-replaces-hive-runtime

+## Trino Migrations
+Trino migrations are run using the `migrate_trino.py` script, there are a few standard operations for the migrations.
+A list of external vs managed tables should be maintained in the `migrate_trino.py` script.
+The following describes which actions should be performed on which tables:
+1. Drop a table
+    * This should only be performed on tables that point to data stored in an external location as dropping these tables will not result in data loss.
+    * External tables are identifiable in trino by using the `SHOW CREATE TABLE <table_name>` command.
+The external tables will have an `external_location` like this:
+        ```
+        SHOW CREATE TABLE aws_line_items;
+        ...
+        WITH (
+            external_location = 's3a://koku-bucket/data/parquet/org1234567/AWS',
+            format = 'PARQUET',
+            partitioned_by = ARRAY['source','year','month']
+        )
+        ```
+2. Adding/Dropping a column from a table
+    * This should be performed on managed tables, tables without an external store.
+Dropping these tables would result in data loss.
+    * Managed tables are identifiable in trino by using the `SHOW CREATE TABLE <table_name>` command.
+The managed tables will *NOT* have an `external_location` like this:
+        ```
+        SHOW CREATE TABLE reporting_ocpawscostlineitem_project_daily_summary;
+        ...
+        WITH (
+            format = 'PARQUET',
+            partitioned_by = ARRAY['aws_source','ocp_source','year','month','day']
+        )
+        ```

 ## MinIO
 MinIO is the file storage location we use locally.
 Since, we query the parquet files based off the S3 path, we use this tool locally to see the csv & parquet files are in their expected place.
 It will also allow you to download them.